NEW TOWN OF YORK

 TORONTO M5A 4E8

 Describes the New Town of York - MTCC 573 - and gives a brief history of our neighbourhood and our building.
 There is also a link to the Condominium Act, which governs us.
-The Declaration, By-Laws and Rules of all Condominium Corporations in Ontario must be in conformity with the Act.
-Condominium Corporations are also subject to many other laws and Regulations - the most significant being Ontario Regulation 48/01.
+The Declaration, By-Laws and Rules of all condominium corporations in Ontario must be in conformity with the Act.
+In addition to the standard Fire, Labour and Building Codes, condominium corporations are also subject to many other condo-specific laws and Regulations - the most significant being Ontario Regulation 48/01.

 This page has contact information for the Property Manager, Superintendent and Emergency Assistance.

 Provides access to a copy of the Declaration of MTCC 573.
 The Declaration is prepared when a Condominium Corporation is created and is its 'constitution.'
-It must be in conformity with the Act and is extremely difficult to amend.
+It must be in conformity with the Act and, though it is complicated to amend, ours was amended in 2021.

 The New Town of York currently has four By-laws, this page provides access to them.
 By-Laws must be in conformity with the Act and the Declaration.
 By-law changes are proposed by the Board but, in most cases, require a favourable vote of over 50% of all Units to be effective.
 By-Laws are registered on title at the Land Registry Office.